blackshibe/shobnode/docs/docs/Installation/Luau.md

 -- loading poses is the same, but only the 1st keyframe is used. local animation = animator:load_animation("dance", 1, "rbxassetid://507771019")
 animation.finished_loading:Wait()

--- automatic retrying is not implemented if not animation.sequence then
-	error("animation couldn't load")
-end

 -- the animation will play with lowered rotation and with unaffected position animation.looped = true